Arizona Rattlers: IFL (2017–present)

 On October 17, 2016, the Rattlers announced they had left the AFL and joined the Indoor Football League (IFL) for the 2017 season.
-Owner Ron Shurts said that it was possible that the AFL would have to go on hiatus in 2017, and wasn't sure the fans would return in 2018 if that happened.
+Owner Ron Shurts said that it was possible that the AFL would have to go on hiatus in 2017, and was not sure the fans would return in 2018 if that happened.
 The move made Phoenix by far the largest market in the IFL.
 They made their IFL debut on February 17, 2017, at the defending six-time IFL Champions Sioux Falls Storm, but lost 40–29.
 On June 24, 2017, the Rattlers faced the Nebraska Danger in the Intense Conference Championship and won 62–36.
 They defeated the reigning champion Sioux Falls Storm 50–41 in the 2017 United Bowl on July 8, 2017.

 On April 29, 2018, the Rattlers defeated the Cedar Rapids Titans 84–83 and earned their 300th win in franchise history.
 The Rattlers would go on to qualify for the 2018 playoffs, but lost to the Sioux Falls Storm in the Semifinals.

 In 2019, the Rattlers went undefeated throughout the regular season, finishing with a 14–0 record.
 At the end of the season, their playoff games were moved to Gila River Arena (now Desert Diamond Arena) after the Talking Stick Resort Arena closed for renovations.
 The Rattlers lost (56-53) to the Sioux Falls Storm in the 2019 United Bowl, with coach Guy heavily blaming officiating.
 With Talking Stick Resort Arena planned to be closed through the 2020 season and possibly into the 2021 season, the Rattlers agreed to a lease at Gila River Arena in the interim.

 After their 2020 season was canceled during the COVID-19 pandemic and the 2021 season was pushed back, the Rattlers announced they would be returning to downtown Phoenix for their 2021 season home games at Footprint Center, formerly known as Talking Stick Resort Arena.

 In 2021, the Rattlers finished the regular season with a league best (12-2) record and entered the post season as the IFL's highest seed.
-They qualified for the 2021 United Bowl, advancing past their rivals, the Sioux Falls Storm & Duke City Gladiators.
-However, they would end up losing in overtime to the Massachusetts Pirates.
+They qualified for the 2021 United Bowl, advancing past their rivals, the Sioux Falls Storm and Duke City Gladiators.
+They lost in overtime to the Massachusetts Pirates.

 After suffering their 2nd straight championship defeat, The Rattlers were determined to finish the 2022 season with much better results.
 They qualified for the post season once again, finishing the regular season as the top ranked seed in the Western Conference at (13-3).
-They advanced to the semifinals, but fell short yet again.
-They wound up losing to their in state rivals, and the eventual league champion Northern Arizona Wranglers.
+They advanced to the semifinals, but fell short yet again, losing to their in state rivals, and the eventual league champion Northern Arizona Wranglers.